2026 Local Law 11 Update - The Get Sheds Down Plan

 Once the inspection is complete, there are three designations to choose from - “Safe,” “Unsafe” or “Safe with a Repair and Maintenance Program” (SWARMP).

 For buildings classified as Safe, no work needs to be done.
 Unsafe buildings have a problem that needs to be addressed immediately.
-Typically measures must be taken within 30 days but if extra time is needed, the QEWI can file for an extension of 90 days.
+Typically measures must be taken within 30 days but if extra time is needed, the building can file for an extension of 90 days.
 SWARMP buildings present no immediate danger to pedestrians but items did come up that could and should be addressed in the near future.

 What are Local Law 11 carryover conditions?